Matt989MK/keyboard-humanizer/README.md

 ## ⚙️ Settings & Configuration

-You can customize the humanizer’s behavior at runtime:
+You can customize the humanizer's behavior at runtime:

 ```python
 # View current config